HamidByte/Python-Snippets-Hub/CSV Inspector/README.md

-# CSV Column Length Analyzer
+# CSV Inspector

-This simple Python script analyzes a CSV file and determines the maximum length of each column.
-The script uses the `csv` module to read the CSV file and iterates through each row to find the maximum length for each column.
+This Python script analyzes a CSV file using the csv module, iterating through rows to gather insights such as the total number of records, lengths, and count of empty cells in each column.

 ## Requirements